medhavi27/ASO-Web-App/documents/design-journey.md

 - ASO website
   - *About*: Introduction to ASO using text and several images
-    - *Introduction/History*: Text
+    - *Introduction/Overview*: Quick overview of what ASO is through the use of text
-    - *Images*: Images of past experiences with organization and background image of club picture
+    - *Message from President*: Personal message from the president of ASO introducing both herself and the organization
-    - When you click on an image, you will see the full size image and a caption
+    - *Images*: Images of past experiences within the organization.
+When you click on an image, you will see the full size image and a caption

   - *Members*: Photo gallery including all members of the organization
-    - *Members*: Picture of every member in ASO as well as a description paired with the image
+    - *Members Search Function*: Allows users to search members by name, position, or year
-    - *Members Search Function*: Search by name, position, year
+    - *Current Members*: Picture of every member in ASO as well as a description paired with the image

   - *Events*: List of upcoming events.
-    - *Images/Descriptions*: Pictures and captions of upcoming events
+    - *Description of Events*: Titles, descriptions, dates, and locations of upcoming events
-    - *Events Form*: E-board members will have the option to login and add upcoming events to the events gallery
+    - *Suggestion form for events*: Users are able to submit their own suggestions through this form regarding events they would like to see ASO potentially host in the future.

   - *Learn More*: Additional information about ASO.
     - *Blog Information*: Blog posts and links

   - *Contact*: Webpage designed to reach the organization
-    - *Info of e-board*: Positions with contact information (email, phone number, name)
+    - *Info of e-board*: Positions with contact information (name, email)

-    - *Social Media links*: Links to social media such as Facebook or Instagram
+  - *Eboard*: page for logged in eboard members to do tasks
-    - *Donation*: Bottom section of webpage describing the donation process to ASO.
+    - *Table displaying event suggestions*: Displays all event suggestions that users submit in the events webpage

-  - *Eboard*: page for logged in eboard members to do tasls
+    - *Table displaying additional member info*: Displays basic information about all members (name, netid, year, major/minor, etc.) Also includes a remove button for each member, which removes that specific member from the database.
-    - *Table displaying member info*
+    - *Form to add new images to about.php*: E-bord members have the option to login and add more images to the gallery on the about webpage
-    - *Table displaying member attendance*
+    - *Form to add new members*: E-board members have the option to login and add new members to the members gallery
-    - *Form to add new images to about.php*
+    - *Form to add events*: E-board members have the option to login and add upcoming events to the events gallery
-    - *Members Form*: form to add new members
+    - *Form to add blogs/news*: E-board members have the option to login and add new blog posts to the learn more webpage

-    - *Blog Form*: form to add new blog posts
+  - *Footer*: Template at the bottom of every page.
+Contains facebook logo linking to ASO, an orgsync link that give more information about ASO, and finally a link used to contact ASO or inquire about donations.

 - **Process**
   - [photo of card sort]
   ![Content to Card Sort](cs1.jpg)